|

 court sitting together to hear a case, as opposed to the routine

-en banc panel consists of the Chief Justice and 10 randomly selected
+an en banc panel consists of the Chief Justice and 10 randomly

-judges.
-In the absence of the Chief Justice, an active judge shall
+selected judges.
+In the absence of the Chief Justice, an active

 Equitable